March 3, 2025

 - Put up Instagram, Twitter, TikTok, website links, as well as phone number, email, and physical address.

-Let AI write great video scripts for you
+How AI can help write better video scripts

 In fact, Descript's AI script generator will write a full script draft for you based on the prompt you enter, and then you can freely revise and edit the script to fit your needs.